 The school is located at 178 Barton Street, Units 4-5, Stoney Creek, ON, L8E 4W2.

 Our children learn and play in intentionally mixed-aged groups of

 Casa I and II: 3 years to 6 years

 With both outdoor and indoor spaces specifically designed by us to accommodate the needs of the children, Stoney Creek Montessori is a nurturing and joyful place where each child is treated as an individual.
 It is the Montessori way to allow children to develop at their own pace.
 Accordingly, everything in Stoney Creek Montessori’s environment reflects a dedication to quality, beauty and the children’s abilities to do things for themselves.

 There is a waiting list, which you can add your child to by completing this form.

-We offer an earlier start at 7:30 am and/or late finish at 5:30 pm, Monday to Friday at an additional cost.
+We offer an earlier start from 7:30 am and/or late finish by 5:30 pm, Monday to Friday at an additional cost.